-The Marine Lake to the west of Rhyl has a miniature railway which runs around it.
+The Marine Lake to the west of Rhyl has a miniature railway that runs around it.

 There is also a new museum, a railway centre and a children's playground.

-There are several local watersports clubs which make use of the lake.
+There are several local watersports clubs that make use of the lake.

 The area has four golf courses in stunning Welsh countryside and there is Crown Green Bowling with regular tournaments.